 Mary U. Andrews Chair for Excellence in Teaching Literacy

-This teaching chairs honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
-This chair was created to honor Mary U. Andrews, a long-time literacy teacher in the CHCCS District who helped initiate a number of literacy programs in the schools and the community.
-The chair will be presented on a three-year cycle.
+This Teaching Chair honors outstanding reading specialists, literacy coaches, and media specialists for their work in the literacy arena.
+This Chair was created to honor Ms. Andrews, a long-time literacy teacher in the CHCCS District who helped initiate a number of literacy programs in the schools and the community.
+The Chair is presented on a three-year cycle.

 Kim Hoke Chair for Excellence in Teaching Exceptional Children

 A new honor in 2016, the Kim Hoke Chair awards outstanding classroom teachers who are certified to teach Exceptional Children and do so in a classroom setting.
-Named in honor of retired Executive Director of the Public School Foundation, Kim Hoke, the chair recognizes the efforts of classroom teachers who dedicate their career to teaching children with disabilities and special needs.
-The chair will be presented on a three-year cycle.
+Named to honor retired PSF Executive Director Kim Hoke, the Chair recognizes the efforts of classroom teachers who dedicate their career to teaching children with disabilities and special needs.
+The Chair is presented on a three-year cycle.

 Neil Pedersen Teachers First Chair for Excellence in Classroom Technology

-This endowed fund was created by the Foundation to honor the former CHCCS Superintendent Neil Pedersen as a part of the Teachers First campaign.
-The chair is awarded to a Career and Technical Education (CTE) teacher who best exemplifies excellence in technology instruction and skill development in their students’ classroom experiences.
-Beginning in 2020, this chair will be awarded on a three-year cycle to one eligible CTE teacher.
+As part of the Teachers First campaign, this endowed fund was created by the Foundation to honor the former CHCCS Superintendent Neil Pedersen.
+The Chair is awarded to a Career and Technical Education (CTE) teacher who best exemplifies excellence in technology instruction and skill development in their students’ classroom experiences.
+Instructional Technology Facilitators or teachers of Business Education, Technology, Printing/Graphics, Family & Consumer Science, Drafting, Marketing, Computer Engineering, or Automotive classes are eligible for nomination.
+This Chair is awarded on a three-year cycle to one eligible teacher.

 PSF/PTA Chair for Excellence in Teaching Cultural Arts

-This chair, first awarded in the 2013-14 school year, honors outstanding teachers in the district who teach music, voice, visual and dramatic arts at any grade level.
-The chair is awarded on a three-year cycle and is sponsored by PTAs district-wide.
+This Chair, first awarded in the 2013-14 school year, honors outstanding Arts teachers in the district who teach music, voice, visual and/or dramatic arts at any grade level.
+The Chair is awarded on a three-year cycle.

-Mel and Zora Rashkis Chair for Excellence in Teaching Health or P.E.
+Mel and Zora Rashkis Chair for Excellence in Teaching Healthful Living and Physical Education

-Established in 2017-18 this chair honors outstanding teachers in grades K-12 who instruct students in health and/or physical education.
-Provided by the Rashkis Trust, the chair is awarded on a three-year cycle and is named to honor the legacies of educators Mel and Zora Rashkis.
+Established in 2017-18, this Chair honors outstanding teachers in grades K-12 who instruct students in healthful living and/or physical education.
+Funds were provided by the Rashkis Trust.
+The Chair is awarded on a three-year cycle and is named to honor the legacies of educators Mel and Zora Rashkis.

-Burton Stuart Chair for Promising New Teachers in Math or Science
+Burton Stuart Chair for Promising New Secondary Teachers in Math or Science

 Chapel Hill-Carrboro Chamber of Commerce Award for Excellence in Providing Student Services